 Gay: In the past, only men who are attracted to men have used the word “gay.”
-Now, it is common for “gay” to be used by anyone who is attracted to their same sex or gender.
+Now, it is common for “gay” to be used by anyone who is attracted to the same sex or gender.

-Gender: An idea created by society (A.K.A. a social construct) that tells us what certain genders are “supposed” to be like, based on a group of emotional, behavioral and cultural characteristics (like how we express our feelings or how we dress).
+Gender: An idea created by society (A.K.A. a social construct) that tells us what certain genders are “supposed” to be like, based on a group of emotional, behavioral, and cultural characteristics (like how we express our feelings or how we dress).

 Lesbian: A woman who is predominantly attracted to other women.
 Some women prefer the term “gay” – it’s all up to you and what fits your identity best.

 Nonbinary: Used to describe people who experience their gender identity and/or gender expression as outside of the male-female gender binary.
 Many other words for identities outside the traditional categories of man and woman may be used, such as genderfluid, genderqueer, polygender, bigender, demi gender, or agender.
 These identities, while similar, are not necessarily interchangeable or synonymous.

 Pansexual: Used to describe people who are attracted to people of any gender or to people regardless of their gender.
 Some people may use the words bisexual and pansexual interchangeably, and others use only one word exclusively to describe themselves.

 Queer: An umbrella term used to refer to an identity that expands outside of heterosexuality.
 Due to its history as a reclaimed slur and use in political movements, queer still holds political significance.